 So no time to suggest we go somewhere for coffee, but could he drive me to my car?
 I bet he was here so early his car is really close.
 I’m working myself up to suggesting this, telling him how far away I’m parked.
 I get out, “Uh, I’m Emma,” and hold out my hand.

-He just looks at it and says, “I hope you won’t be offended, Emma, if we don’t shake hands.”
+He only looks at it and says, “I hope you won’t be offended, Emma, if we don’t shake hands.”

 So I look at my hand too.
 There is blue on it!